gnome-terminator/docs/source/grouping.rst

 Manipulating terminal groups
 ----------------------------

-Grouping, as the name suggests, allows grouping of terminals allowing actions to be taken that affect more than one terminal.
+Grouping, as the name suggests, allows grouping of terminals so that actions can be taken that affect more than one terminal.
 As usual, following along will help understanding, so lets start with a basic window, then split into a 2x2 grid.